 The Roku Channel includes live TV, news, movies, sports, shows and kids’ movies, and the selection is always changing.
 You can also check out our guide to the best Roku free channels.

 On top of the huge number of Roku channels available, you can also keep all your Roku subscriptions in one place.
 This includes channels like ESPN or Showtime, which require paid subscriptions (learn more in our guide on how to watch ESPN on Roku).
-You can also subscribe to streaming services including Netflix, Apple TV, Amazon Prime Video, Hulu, Sling TV and many more.
+You can also subscribe to streaming services including Apple TV, Amazon Prime Video, Hulu, Sling TV and Netflix on Roku.

 Roku makes it easy to manage your subscriptions, too.
 You can link a payment method to your account and easily purchase a subscription via the Roku Channel Store, or cancel subscriptions and free trials.